zeus-health/ctw-component-library/.changeset/red-eggs-begin.md

 "@zus-health/ctw-component-library": minor
 ---

-Add a View FHIR button to show raw JSON.
+Add a View FHIR button to Allergies, Immunization, and Timeline components.